MetPX/sarracenia/docs/source/How2Guides/UPGRADING.rst

 **CHANGE**: obsolete settings: use_amqplib, use_pika. the new `sarracenia.moth.amqp <../Reference/code.html#module-sarracenia.moth.amqp>`_
           uses the amqp library.
 To use other libraries, one should create new subclasses of sarracenia.moth.

+**CHANGE**: statehost is now a boolean flag, fqdn option no longer implemented.
+          if this is a problem, submit an issue.
+It's just not considered worthwhile for now.

 **CHANGE**: sr_retry became `retry.py <../Reference/flowcb.html#module-sarracenia.flowcb.retry>`_.
           Any plugins accessing internal structures of sr_retry.py need to be re-written.